perezperret/euler/readme.md

 # Project Euler Exercises

-Some of my solutions to project Euler problems.
+Some of my solutions to [Project Euler](https://projecteuler.net) problems.

 ## Workflow